manwar/perlweeklychallenge-club/challenge-272/atschneid/README.md

 ### Conclusion

 Ok.
-This concludes my long, rambling description of my various solutions to this week's challenge.
+This concludes my long, rambling notes on my various solutions to this week's challenge.
 I'm looking forward to seeing what comes up next week, and maybe soon I'll sending in some of the challenge ideas I've been tinkering with.

-#### **See you next week**
+See you next week.